 type, and enter

--5 in the edit box for the boundary
+-5 in the edit box for the boundary condition parameter

 g.
-To define a pure Neumann
+To define a pure Neumann condition, leave the

-q parameter at its default
+parameter at its default value,

-0. When you click the OK button,
+0. When you click the

-Neumann boundary condition.
+blue to indicate Neumann boundary condition.

 Next, specify the PDE itself through a dialog box that is accessed by clicking the button with the PDE icon or by selecting PDE Specification from the PDE menu.
 In PDE mode, you can also access the PDE Specification dialog box by double-clicking a subdomain.
 That way, different subdomains can have different PDE coefficient values.
 This problem, however, consists of only one subdomain.